 This US index is compiled by credit rating agency Standard & Poor and contains – you guessed it – 500 companies.
-Because the S&P 500 tracks more companies than the Dow Jones, it is often used as a broader picture of corporate America.
+Since the S&P 500 tracks more companies than the Dow Jones, it is often used as a broader picture of corporate America.

 The main German index, which initials stand for Deutscher Action Index, includes 30 shares of large German companies.
-Think Adidas, BMW, Volkswagen and Lufthansa.
+Think Adidas, BMW, Volkswagen, and Lufthansa.

 The main index on the Amsterdam exchange should also be included on this list (not least because BUX is based right here in Amsterdam!)
 It contains 25 companies including Heineken, Royal Dutch Shell and Philips.

 You can trade all of these indices (and more) on the BUX X app.
 Simple!

 All views, opinions or analysis expressed in articles are that of the author and do not represent the views of BUX.
 Neither BUX nor the author provide financial advice and these articles should not be construed as such.